airbytehq/airbyte/airbyte-integrations/connectors/source-breaker/README.md

-# Faker Source
+# Breaker Source

-This is the repository for the Faker source connector, written in Python.
+This is the repository for the Breaker source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/faker).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/breaker).

 ## Local development